Select travel dates to see prices

 Volunteer work

-• Participating in two daily scientific scuba dives mon-fri.
-Saturdays we frequently go exploring new sites or fun diving instead of working dives.
+• Participating in two daily training dives mon-fri.
+If you're on track, then on Saturdays we frequently go exploring new sites or fun diving instead of working dives.

 • Kitchen duty (the duty rotates between groups, so you have one day a week just setting table, doing dishes - our cooks does the real magic)

-• Taking care of our mangrove nursery and participating in replanting efforts
+• Occasionally taking care of our mangrove nursery and participating in replanting efforts

-• Helping clean reefs and beaches of plastic garbage at least once weekly.
-(We do so in between scientific dives)
+• Most weeks, you help clean reefs and beaches of plastic garbage.
+(We do so in between dives)

 • Help prepare various outreach activities and community clubs (Earth Club, Lutoban Kids Club, etc)